kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

 #### HttpClientTokenProvider { #token-provider }

 `HttpClientTokenProvider` — interface for providing authorization tokens dynamically.
-Used when the token needs to be refreshed or obtained from an external source (e.g., OAuth2 token endpoint).
+Used when the token needs to be refreshed or obtained from an external source (e.g., an OAuth2 token endpoint).
+The method is blocking, so the token can simply be fetched inline.

 **Implementation example:**